vivek-dhamanemath/Hibernate-JPA-Demo/README.md

 JPA is a specification for accessing, persisting, and managing data between Java objects and a relational database.
 It provides a platform-independent and standardized way to interact with databases.

 ### Why Use JPA?
-- **Simplifies Database Interaction**: JPA abstracts the database interactions, making it easier to perform CRUD operations without writing complex SQL queries.
-- **Portability**: JPA is a standard specification, so the code is portable across different JPA implementations (e.g., Hibernate, EclipseLink).
 - **Productivity**: Reduces boilerplate code and increases developer productivity.

 ### JPA in Hibernate